Ethics for Case Managers, Part 2

 - Fairness.
 Do workers feel they are treated with respect and fairness?
 Are work schedules flexible enough to get the job done yet meet the needs of staff members?
 Is there a fair wage for every category of worker?
 How do wages compare to other similar organizations?

 - Values.
-Are there any dubious ethical practices, such as double-charging clients?
 Is the institution known for its integrity?
 Are honesty, respect for human dignity, benevolence, autonomy, and justice encouraged and rewarded?

-Healthcare professionals can prevent job burnout by addressing the same causal factors as employers.
+Healthcare professionals can create a healthy work environment by addressing the same causal factors as employers.
 This includes asking the following questions:

 - Workload.
 Am I assuming too many responsibilities?
 Am I getting enough sleep, rest, and relaxation?
 Am I taking care of myself?
 What can I do to balance the demands of my work with my energy, rest, and relaxation?
 Do I have unrealistic achievement goals and aspirations?